qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 ## Non-Pro Micro Controller Compilation

 If building a Dactyl Manuform with controllers that aren't a pro micro, the Converter feature of QMK will allow compilation of firmware for the intended variant and supported controller without having to create a new QMK keyboard/keymap.
-Please see [Converters documentation](https://docs.qmk.fm/#/feature_converters?id=supported-converters) for list of controllers that are supported converting from `promicro` and conversion implementation.
+Please see [Converters documentation](https://docs.qmk.fm/#/feature_converters?id=supported-converters) for list of controllers that are supported converting from `pro_micro` and how to implement conversion.

 ## Flashing